deepchecks/deepchecks/docs/source/user-guide/dataset_object.rst

     * - cat_features
       - List[Hashable]
       - Names of the categorical features in the data.
 Must be subset of `features`
       - None
-    * - label_name
-      - Hashable
-      - Name of label column in the data
-      - None
     * - use_index
       - bool